 Architecture rules

-Rendering strategy is chosen per route class, not for the whole product
+Choose rendering per route class, not for the whole product

-Hydration is its own operational risk
+Hydration is an operational risk of its own

 Personalization breaks cheap HTML caching first